prithvi-thakur/stress-inversion/README.md

 <b>GAstress.py:</b> This is the stress inversion program for homogeneous fault-slip data.
 It is based on the genetic algorithms to perform inversion of fault-slip data to get the reduced stress tensor.
 For details refer: http://www.sciencedirect.com/science/article/pii/S0191814116302036

-<b>hga.py:</b> The stress inversion program for heterogeneous fault-slip data.
-Never got time to publish the results.
+<b>hga.py:</b> The stress inversion program for heterogeneous fault-slip data. ~~Never got time to publish the results~~ (https://www.sciencedirect.com/science/article/abs/pii/S0191814119304705).
 I am trying to work on an improved version [here](https://github.com/thehalfspace/gaps) during my free time.

 SPECIFIC INSTRUCTIONS: